CWE-CAPEC/CWE-Content-Development-Repository/README.md

 # CWE-Content-Development-Repository

 The CWE Program has created the CWE Content Development Repository, a public GitHub repository to increase transparency and third-party collaborative input into the CWE content development process.
-Content Suggestions are received through the [CWE Submission Form](https://cwesubmission.mitre.org/) and, after being processed by the CWE team, is tranferred here for the entire CWE community to view and comment as the submission moves through various stages.
+Content Suggestions are received through the [CWE Submission Form](https://cwesubmission.mitre.org/) and, after being processed by the CWE team, are tranferred here for the entire CWE community to view and comment as the submission moves through various stages.

 All CWE content submissions must adhere to the [CWE Terms of Use](https://cwe.mitre.org/about/termsofuse.html).

 # Pilot Program - September 12th, 2023 - March 2024

 - This pilot will remain open for all community members with a current CWE content suggestion (as of September 12) until we are ready for a full release.
-The purpose of this is work through the process in a closed environment to figure out issues and gather feedback before turning the repository public.
+The purpose of this is to work through the process in a closed environment to figure out issues and gather feedback before turning the repository public.
 - Each submission has been given its own GitHub issue where discussion around that submission should take place.
 Feel free to look through all issues with the label “External-Submission” and provide comments as you see fit.
   - Each issue will also have a link to the submission file within the repository.
 These files have more detailed process information and information about potential problems with the submission.
 - We are very interested in feedback, both good and bad.
 Please provide feedback by creating a new issue and choosing the template called “Feedback Template”.
 You may also reach out to cwe-submissions@mitre.org with any feedback as well.